Siberian Cat Breed

 I love all pedigree and non-pedigree cats but one breed is closest to my heart …the Siberian.

-This is Prekrasne Primal Enchantment, aka Bogie who is a brown spotted tabby Siberian.
+Below is a photo of Prekrasne Primal Enchantment, aka Bogie who is a brown spotted tabby Siberian.
 Siberians are a natural breed that evolved in the Russian outdoors over the last few centuries and while they are being bred now they remain one of the newer recognized breeds in the cat fancy.
 Siberians gained championship status August 1992 in the International Cat Association (TICA), February 2006 in the Cat Fancier’s Association (CFA), and March 2007 in the Canadian Cat Association (CCA).

 The Siberian has features that are rounded and can be thought of as made up of circles, unlike the rectangular appearance of the Maine Coon, or triangular appearance of the Norwegian Forest Cat.